 I have 2 friends who sell baked goods, and their businesses continue to grow!
 They sell via social media, through their local farmers markets, and at bake sales hosted by other local businesses.
 One of them even does unique cakes for special occasions, like birthdays, weddings, and anniversaries!

 With a side hustle like this, you can buy the ingredients you need with cards that earn bonuses on US supermarket purchases, like the Blue Cash Preferred® Card from American Express.
-In the past, the Chase Freedom has also offered 5X Chase Ultimate Rewards points on groceries as one of its rotating bonus categories.
+In the past, the Chase Freedom has also offered 5% cash back (5X Chase Ultimate Rewards points) on groceries as one of its rotating bonus categories (up to $1,500 each quarter you activate).

 You can make money with a blog by having affiliate links, selling ads, linking to products on Amazon, and selling ebooks.
 Plus, you can pay for any business expenses, like advertising and web hosting, with a rewards earning credit card!